enkidevs/curriculum/typescript/introduction/tsc-using-types/tsc-number-string-boolean.md

 ### Number

-As you might've already guessed, the `number` type is used to store any numerical value[1].
+As you might've already guessed, the `number` type is used to store any numerical value[1]:

-By default, all numbers in TypeScript are floating points values.
-Hexadecimal, decimal, binary, and octal literals are also considered numbers:

 ```ts
 let meaningOfLife: number = 42;